sraskin/automationexercise-and-tips-with-cypress/README.md

 - Language: Node.js
 - Tools: Cypress

+## Scripts
+1. Demo automation ecommerce site automation
+2. Capture all redirection links and other details and save to a file

 ## Description
 This is demo automation project using Cypress.
 In this project I have used http://automationexercise.com site to automate the test case.
 I have completed below steps on this project,
 1. Launch browser(Chrome/Firefox)